-Fred & Melissa's Mexican Skillet Pizza: Vegan, Tofu- and Gluten-Free
+Fred and Melissa's Mexican Skillet Pizza: Vegan, No Soy, GF

 Fred and Melissa, who live in Denver, Colorado, are busy people who love creating interesting and delicious recipes and meals that are easy to make.
-We started with the idea of a meal that is a little spicy and very tasty, and uses only one pan to prepare.
-Full of fresh vegetables and gluten-free, this dinner also appeals to our health-conscience nature.
+We started with the idea of a meal that is a little spicy, very tasty, and uses only one pan to prepare.
+Full of fresh vegetables and gluten-free, this dinner also appeals to our health-conscious nature.
 This Mexican skillet pizza is an unprocessed, tofu-free, veggie-rich, gluten-free vegan pizza that tastes delicious!
 Try it.
 You'll like it.

 Reasons This Dinner Is Great